sfajfer/Master-of-Gu/gu index/Gu Index.md

 While sustained, you gain the following effects:

 Your maximum hit points are increased by 100.
-When you first activate this Gu, regain 100 hit points.
+When you start sustaining this Gu, regain 100 hit points.

 Your movement is reduced by 4 meters, to a minimum of 1 meter.